 This article is part of an ongoing series of articles on simulations in healthcare, specifically in Communication Sciences and Disorders (CSD).
-The SimQ format, allows us to explore the technological as well pedagogical aspects of simulation for clinical education through the words of the experts.
-It is anticipated that the audience will include university faculty, clinical educators, and professionals with interest in the use of simulations to enhance the clinical education of our students and practicing professionals.
+The SimQ format, allows us to explore the technological as well as pedagogical aspects of simulation for clinical education through the words of the experts.
+It is anticipated that the audience will include university faculty, clinical educators, and professionals with an interest in the use of simulations to enhance the clinical education of our students and practicing professionals.
 These articles are intended to address the needs of those considering the use of simulations, and those with varying experiences and level of skill.

 Carol C Dudding, PhD, CCC-SLP, CHSE

 After this course, readers will be able to: